 Hello, my name is Melanie and I’m a mom of a special young girl named Ava.
 She has a rare genetic disorder called Okur-Chung Neurodevelopmental syndrome.
 I’m lucky enough to be on her team and fighting with/for her!
 Ava has made me realize that I love working in the medical field and with children who have special needs.
 Our journey has brought me to my current job as an ABA therapist in Massachusetts, working with kids with autism and behavioral issues.
 I have found my happy place!
 In my spare time, I love hanging out with my family & 2 dogs, visiting the white mountains in New Hampshire, taking walks and being creative in the kitchen!
 I want to be on the PAB because I want to help make a difference in these kids/families lives.
 I want to share our journey and hear about others.
 I want to meet new families and keep these special connections.
 I want to share our voices and let them be loud and heard.
 I want to share support and love, and spread hope.
 I also want to let families know they are not alone on this journey.

 My husband, Scott, and I are proud parents to our son, Matthew, and daughter, Claire.
 We live in Hammonds Plains (near Halifax), Nova Scotia, Canada.
 In 2018, Claire was diagnosed with OCNDS after 10 years of searching for answers to explain her symptoms.
-I’m the director of a provincial government agency championing equitable policies and services for populations at a higher risk of HIV infection.
+I’m the director of a provincial government agency championing strong and informed government and public action on HIV/AIDS in Nova Scotia.
 The CSNK2A1 Foundation has been a lifeline for understanding my daughter's diagnosis and connection to a global community of support, advocacy, and research.
 I am in awe of its accomplishments in such a short period of time.
 I was drawn to the PAB by a deep desire to "give back" and help other families and individuals affected by OCNDS .
 My favourite quote: The question should be, is it worth trying to do, not can it be done (Allard Lowenstein).

 I live with my family in Albany, New York and my youngest child, Cordelia, has OCNDS.
 In April 2016, the first paper was published describing OCNDS and Cordelia was one of the first 5 patients identified in the original paper.
 Following her diagnosis, I started the closed Facebook group to find other parents and patients.
 While I am trained in healthcare and emergency services, I wear many hats during the day that run the gambit of responsibilities.
 The most important role to me is helping to shape not only my families’ future but others as well.
 I want to be a part of PAB to shape a place of growth, kindness, compassion, caring, and understanding.
 I want to help guide new families through diagnosis and provide new information and research for the benefit of all OCNDS families.